celestiaorg/docs/developers/blobstream-offchain.md

     nextHeight := uint64(len(f.Blocks) + 1)

     // Download the next header from etheruem before we download the block data
     // from Celestia.
-Note that we could alternatievely download the header
+Note that we could alternatively download the header
     // directly from the sequencer instead of waiting. header, err := f.EthereumClient.GetHeader(nextHeight)
     if err != nil {